-foreign travel Foreign travel includes travel outside of the United States and its territories and possessions (Guam, American Samoa, Puerto Rico, the Virgin Islands, and the Canal Zone) and Canada.
-A trip is considered foreign travel for all legs of the itinerary if the traveler does not return to his or her post prior to departure for a foreign destination.
-Costs for foreign travel may be restricted by the language of a Funding Opportunity funding opportunity announcementA publicly available document by which a Federal Agency makes known its intentions to award discretionary grants or cooperative agreements, usually as a result of to award discretionary grants or cooperative agreements, usually as a result of competition for funds.
+A publicly available document by which a Federal Agency makes known its intentions to award discretionary grants or cooperative agreements, usually as a result of competition for funds.
 Funding opportunity announcements may be known as program announcements, requests for applications, notices of funding availability, solicitations, or other names depending on the Agency and type of program.
 Funding opportunity announcements can be found at Grants.gov/FIND.
 An FOA may also be known as a solicitation.